a-sh-dev/hyd_ruby_terminal_app/README.md

   - Just OK
   - Happy

-The two main Entertainment info and options are displayed:
+The two main Entertainment info and options are displayed *(at this stage only the laugh is implemented)*:

 - ***How about a laugh?***
   - A (randomised) dad joke is displayed.
 Every dad joke is a set of short two parts.
 They are displayed between an interval of  3-5 few seconds